-VIX Term Structure is the term used by CBOE for a set of calculated expected S&P500 Index volatilities based on S&P500 options of different time to maturity.
-The methodology of the calculation is the same as that used for VIX Index itself.
+VIX term structure is the term used by CBOE for a set of calculated expected S&P500 Index volatilities based on S&P500 options of different time to maturity.
+The methodology of the calculation is the same as that used for the VIX Index itself.
 The difference is that VIX Index is one number measuring expected volatility for 30 days ahead, while VIX Term Structure is a set of several numbers measuring expected volatility for different time periods.

-VIX Term Structure (or VIX Futures Term Structure) is also the name frequently used for VIX futures curve.
+VIX term structure (or VIX futures term structure) is also the name frequently used for VIX futures curve.
 That is not totally incorrect, because every futures curve is technically a term structure (of a futures market).
-However, there are a few important differences between VIX Term Structure (as used by CBOE) and VIX Futures Curve, although the two are very closely related.
+However, there are important differences between VIX term structure (as used by CBOE) and VIX futures curve, although the two are closely related.

-VIX Term Structure uses S&P500 Index options with different maturities.
-It means that it compares expected volatility in time periods with the same starting point (today), but various different lengths (the length is always from today to the respective option maturity).
+VIX term structure uses S&P500 Index options with different maturities.
+Thereby, it compares expected volatility in time periods with the same starting point (today), but various different lengths (the length is always from today to the respective option maturity).

-Here you can find more information about VIX Futures Curve, including a chart, its interpretation, and how to get the data: VIX Futures Curve.
+For more information about VIX futures curve, including a chart, its interpretation, and how to get the data, see VIX Futures Curve.

 The latest VIX term structure (chart and data) is available on the official website of CBOE.
 The link is here:

-CBOE also provides historical data for VIX Term Structure (dating back to November 2010).
-You can use them for creating your own variations of VIX Index for different time to expiration.
-While the VIX is 30 days and the VXV – also published by CBOE – is 93 days, you can create a similar index for 60 days or another number of days you like.
+CBOE also provides historical data for VIX term structure (dating back to November 2010).
+You can use it for creating your own variations of VIX Index for different times to expiration.
+Besides the VIX (30 days), indices with own symbols exist for 9 days (VIX9D), 3 months (VIX3M, previously VXV), and 6 months (VIX6M), which are all just different maturities from the VIX Term Structure.
+With VIX term structure data, you can create similar indices for the other maturies as well.